networknt/light-doc/content/service/config/api.md

 ### Service Owner - Serivce Maintenance

-This API has several endpoint to create/update/delete/query service(s) and it is used by mainly by the service owner role.
+This API has several endpoints to create/update/delete/query service(s) and it is used by mainly by the service owner role.

 The service owner can create a new service on the config server and specify algo, salt and template repository.

+### Value Operator - Key/Value Maintenance

+This API has several endpoints to create/update/delete/query common key/value pairs that are shared across multiple services.
+Also, it has several endpoints to create/update/delete/query service specific key/value pairs.
+As these values are not sensitive, the security level for these operators is not high.

+### Secret Operator - Key/Secret Maintenance

+This API has several endpoints to create/update/delete/query common key/secret pairs that are shared across multiple services.
+Also, it has several endpoints to create/update/delete/query service specific key/secret pairs.
+As these secret are sensitive, the security level for these operators is high.

+Above basically defines four differen roles in the config server.
+When light-oauth2 is integrated with the AD, these roles can be retrieved from the LDAP.
+Or the roles can be managed by the light-oauth2 user table if that is desired.